Do People Judge Others Based On Their Dogs? Reddit Has Spoken

 Sad, but true

 Well, it is obvious that people tend to make assumptions and judge.
-But, it has nothing to do with the breeds, but with people’s behavior.
+However, it has nothing to do with the breeds, but with people’s behavior.

 And they are right.
-There is no harm in mentioning it again – people should NOT choose a breed with appearance as the only criteria.
+There is no harm in mentioning it again - people should NOT choose a breed based on appearance alone.

-The most important things to consider are its nature, mindset, and needs.
-Unfortunately, not much research breeds properly before getting a puppy.
+The most important factors to consider are its nature, mindset, and needs.
+Unfortunately, not many research breeds properly before getting a puppy.

 And they end up with an unsatisfied and anxious dog.
 This, in turn, leads to many physical and psychological medical issues.

-Working dogs, hunting dogs, sheepherders… they all need frequent activity and stimulation.
+Working dogs, hunting dogs, and herding dogs all need frequent activity and stimulation.
 If you don’t enjoy physical activity, get a “lazy” dog.

 Don’t pick a breed just because it is cute.